-General and administrative expenses consist primarily of personnel-related costs, legal and professional service costs, insurance costs, and facilityrelated costs.
-Personnel-related costs include salaries, bonuses, benefits, stock-based compensation, travel expenses, and other related costs, for personnel in our executive, finance, corporate, business development, and administrative functions.
-Legal and professional service expenses include legal fees related to intellectual property and corporate matters; professional fees for accounting, auditing, tax, human resources, business development, and other consulting services, stock-based compensation issued to certain nonemployee consultants, and travel expenses and facilities-related expenses.
+General and administrative expenses consist primarily of employee-related costs, professional services and other operational costs.
+Employeerelated costs include salaries, bonuses, benefits and share-based compensation expense for our general and administrative personnel.
+Professional service expenses include legal fees; professional fees for accounting, auditing, tax, human resources, business development, and other consulting services.
+Other operational costs include expenses for rent and facilities maintenance, travel, insurance and information technology.

-We expect that our general and administrative expenses will increase substantially for the foreseeable future as we anticipate an increase in our personnel headcount to support expansion of research and development efforts for our product candidates, as well as to support our operations generally.
-We also expect an increase in expenses associated with being a public company, including costs related to compliance with the requirements of the Nasdaq Global Select Market, or Nasdaq, and the SEC; additional director and officer insurance costs; and investor and public relations costs.
+We expect that our general and administrative expenses will increase substantially for the foreseeable future as we anticipate an increase in our personnel headcount to support expansion of research and development efforts for our product candidates and build out of commercial capabilities, as well as to support our operations generally.
+We also expect continued expenses associated with being a public company, including costs related to compliance with the requirements of the Nasdaq Global Select Market, or Nasdaq, and the Securities and Exchange Commission, or the SEC; and investor and public relations costs.